AtrazineC/CMPUT-204/README.md

 # CMPUT-204
-CMPUT 204 Assignments at the University of Alberta.
+CMPUT 204 Assignments (Winter 2022) at the University of Alberta.

 Fully typed up in LaTeX :)